+PCB and Limit Switch Testing Guide

+Covering All Variants of the CP Lift Family

-PCB and Limit Switch Testing Guide Covering All Transactive and TX Advanced Models This document will guide you on how to determine a fault with the PCB and limit switch of the ceiling lift.
-Follow the steps below to determine if the PCB is functioning correctly.
+This document will guide you on how to determine a fault with the PCB and Limit Switch of the portable lift.
+Follow the steps below to determine if the PCB and limit switches are functioning correctly.

 The diagram below shows each connection port found on the PCB and what component plugs into each port.
 Ensure that each port is plugged in (where applicable).
-(Limit Switch Block looks different on the transactive model but the connections are the same).